P829060/MIST_TechincalWriteup/picoCTF.md

   > FREQUENCY_IS_C_OVER_LAMBDA_OGFMAUNRAF
   ##### Weird that the prompt says to write picoCTF{} but the hint suggests otherwise which is the way it accepts the flag as mentioned above
 ## 6) Pixelated
+  I have these 2 images, can you make a flag out of them?
+[Click for link to challenge](https://play.picoctf.org/practice/challenge/100?category=2&page=3)
+## Solving
   Tried this through normal web-based tools.
 But, stacking these images always failed for some reason, even when taking either of the 2 as reference.
 So i had to get a python code, to merge these 2 images and then print the new png of the 2 combined scrambled pngs.
 The code is as follows
   ```